2017 1

 2016 Bad Boy - aromatic, silky, good concentration and length.
 It drinks just fine.
 90p.

-2016 Virginie Thunevin - nice wine with good grip, good acidity, sappy, and nice composure.
+2016 Virginie Thunevin - nice wine with good grip, acidity, sappy, and composure.
 90p.

 2016 Domaine des Sabines - fresh cherry aroma, well-balanced, fine complexity and length, fine aftertaste too.
 91p.